garrettgman/connect-cloud-great-tables-course/.github/steps/X-publish.md

 Here's a recap of all the tasks you've accomplished in your repository:

-- Made a quarto doc
+- Made a Quarto doc
-- Added a python code chunk that generates a great table
+- Added a Python code chunk that generates a great table
-- Added a requirements.txt
+- Added a requirements.txt file
 - Published the Quarto doc to Posit Connect Cloud